Updated November 2022.

-During the pandemic, I’ve been crazy busy preparing a novel course, presently called Problem Solving, all about resolving challenging behaviour in animals.
+During the pandemic, I was crazy busy preparing a novel course, called Resolving Challenging Behaviour, all about, you guessed it, resolving challenging behaviour in animals.

 I’ve had a bunch of brave and enthusiastic pilot students help me develop the course, and one course chapter that they found specifically useful was the one on Antecedent Strategies.